GKN: Pressed steel wheels

 Another company, eventually acquired by GKN, was founded by another steel manufacturing entrepreneur, Joseph Sankey.
 After training as a mechanical engineer in the late 19th century, Sankey founding a company that became a major producer of tea trays.
 A pioneering motorist, Sankey became friends with figures such as Herbert Austin, and was also a supplier of sheet steel components to the nascent British car industry.
 Because the wooden wheels on early cars had a tendency to disintegrate after hitting roadside kerbs, Sankey developed a pioneering pressed-steel wheel.
 Production started in 1908, with customers including Austin Motor Company and, later, William Morris.
-In addition to Sankey's original factory at Bilston, a new plant was established near Wellington, Shropshire, which was devoted to wheel production.
+In addition to Sankey's original factory at Bilston, a new plant was established near Wellington, Shropshire, which was devoted to wheel production and known as GKN Sankey.

 Meanwhile, by 1914, GKN's customers for sheet-steel vehicle bodies had also come to include Austin, along with Daimler, Humber, Rover, Star and Argyll.

 After John Lysaght acquired Joseph Sankey and Sons Ltd, GKN purchased both companies, in 1920.

 By the 1960s, GKN was manufacturing many other kinds of automotive components, including chassis for the Triumph Herald and its derivatives.
 The company also developed the GKN FV432 armoured personnel carrier.
-By 1969, the highly-automated Wellington plant was producing over 5½ million wheels per year, with a maximum rate of approximately 30,000 units per day.
+By 1969, the highly-automated GKN Wheels Wellington plant was producing over 5½ million wheels per year, with a maximum rate of approximately 30,000 units per day.